tonethar/IGME-330-Master/notes/canvas-sprites-5.md

 ### III-D. A new HTML file

 Finally, we need a new HTML file to load in the script files.
-Note that all of the application logic has moved out of thre HTML file.
+Note that all of the application logic has moved out of three HTML files.

 **test-2.html**